 - Ethnicity: Indian

-- Anthropometrics: Cases had a significantly higher age, body mass index, waist-to-hip ratio, alcohol intake and prevalence of history of hypertension, high cholesterol, diabetes and family history of IHD
+- Anthropometrics: Cases had a significantly higher age, BMI, waist-to-hip ratio, alcohol intake and prevalence of history of hypertension, high cholesterol, diabetes and family history of IHD

 - Location: New Dehli (northern) and Bangalore (southern), India.